You Little Fool: Reception

 "You Little Fool" has generally seen positive reception from critics.
 At the time of its release, Scott Isler of Trouser Press wrote that the song's "mixture of pathos and contempt will be more reassuring to inflexible Costello fans".
 Dave McKenna of The Washington Post named the song as one of the tracks on Imperial Bedroom that "were blessed with hooks so memorable they took fans right back to that time they first heard them" at a 2016 concert, while Blender named it one of the songs to download off of Imperial Bedroom.

 Martin Chilton of The Daily Telegraph ranked the song as Costello's 33rd best.

 Live history

 Costello has performed "You Little Fool" regularly since its release.
-At a 1984 concert in San Francisco, Costello performed the track as the opening song on the band's setlist as a tribute to his mistress Bebe Buell, who was in attendance that night; Costello recalled being "thrilled" and "amazed" that no one had noticed Buell was present that night.
 The song was one of the tracks that Costello performed in a solo acoustic form during his 1986 tour with the Attractions.
 During performances in 2019, the echoed vocals that Costello overdubbed on the studio version were performed by backing vocalists Briana Lee and Kitten Kuroi.